Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

 Delete a removal reason.

 Returns zero bytes on success.
-If the specified ID did not exist it is treated as a success.
+If the specified removal reason ID did not exist, nothing happens.

 .. csv-table:: API Errors
    :header: "Error","Status Code","Description","Example"

-   "INVALID_ID","400","The specified removal reason ID contained invalid characters (e.g., it contained uppercase letters).","
-   ``{""fields"": [""reason_id""], ""explanation"": ""The specified id is invalid"", ""message"": ""Bad Request"", ""reason"": ""INVALID_ID""}``
-   "
    "MOD_REQUIRED","400","* There is no user context.

-   * The current user is not a moderator of the target subreddit."," ``{""explanation"": ""You must be a moderator to do that."", ""message"": ""Bad Request"", ""reason"": ""MOD_REQUIRED""}`` "
+   * The current user is not a moderator of the subreddit."," ``{""explanation"": ""You must be a moderator to do that."", ""message"": ""Bad Request"", ""reason"": ""MOD_REQUIRED""}`` "
    "SUBREDDIT_NOEXIST","400","The target subreddit does not exist."," ``{""fields"": [""subreddit""], ""explanation"": ""Hmm, that community doesn't exist.
 Try checking the spelling."", ""message"": ""Bad Request"", ""reason"": ""SUBREDDIT_NOEXIST""}``
+   "
+   "INVALID_ID","400","The specified removal reason ID was not found."," ``{""fields"": [""reason_id""], ""explanation"": ""The specified id is invalid"", ""message"": ""Bad Request"", ""reason"": ""INVALID_ID""}``
    "